wp-plugins/spam-free-wordpress/readme.txt

 Comment form passwords will properly refresh on cached pages, provided the cache program is set to refresh the page on changes to the page, or if a comment has been submitted.
 Spam Free WordPress has been tested with WP Super Cache, Batcahe, W3 Total Cache using APC, Memcache, and Xcache, and with the super fast Nginx web server using its core NCache module, and PHP served with PHP-FPM, with Apache serving PHP, and with other caching programs, all of which worked properly.

-See the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage for updates, and to read comments related to the plugin.

 = Cookies and Javascript Not Required =

 Readers do not need to accept cookies or to have Javascript enabled for Spam Free Wordpress to work.